Our current affairs supremo is no stranger to pressure

-But the report he is proudest of was his exclusive for Newsnight in April 1999 on South African police brutality.
+After his stint on Today, Jeremy became a political correspondent before joining Newsnight.
+The report he is most proud of was his exclusive for Newsnight in 1999 on South African police brutality.
 The film won the Silver Nymph at Monte Carlo, and resulted in the suspension of 22 police officers.
-After it Jeremy joined Newsnight full-time as a presenter.
+After that, Jeremy joined Newsnight full-time as a presenter.

-In 2005 he was named Speech Broadcaster Of The Year in the prestigious Sony Awards.
-In 2010 the show provided the defining image of the general election when the then Prime Minister Gordon Brown put his head in his hands as he listened to a tape of him calling a voter a bigot.
+Other career highlights include his award-winning Panorama episode on the Shannon Matthews abduction which drew a record audience figure and, in 2010, his BBC Radio 2 show provided the defining image of the general election when the then Prime Minister Gordon Brown put his head in his hands as he listened to a tape of him calling a voter a bigot.